0xadri/notes-js/__aws-cloud-practitioner.md

 OPTIMIZED for files rarely accessed

-LIFECYCLE POLICY is used to enable EFS IA i.e. move files to EFS IA if files not accessed for 60 days
+LIFECYCLE POLICY is used to enable EFS IA <br />
+i.e. move files to EFS IA if files not accessed for 60 days

 BILLING: pay a fee each time you read from or write data stored